woodmc10/winter-olympics/README.md

 ## Winter Olympics Gender Equality Plots
 ![img](images/no-mix-year-plot.png)

 The largest spike in the percent of events including women occurred in 1960 with a 12% increase.
 The 1960 Winter Olympics were held in Squaw Valley, CA and the 1960s were the peak of the feminism movement in the United States.
-Unfortunately, it is likely that this correlation is just coincidental.
+Unfortunately, it is likely that this is just coincidental.
 The 1960 olympics added biathlon to the men's events and four distances of speed skating to the women's events.
 In order to save money the Olympic Committee decided not to build a bobsled run, causing the men to loose three medal events.
 This reduction in the men's events, along with the addition of the women's events, is what caused the large spike.

 ![img](images/no-mix-count-year-plot.png)